findy-network/findy-network.github.io/content/en/blog/replace-indy/index.md

      v2](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html)
      the protocol takes steps in the right direction and will work as a bridge.

+### W3C DID Specification Problems

-Now, February 20th 2022, the list is still valid, but now, when we have dug deeper, we have learned that the DID W3C "standard" has its flaws itself:
+Now, February 20th 2022, the list is still valid, but now, when we have dug deeper, we have learned that the DID W3C "standard" has its flaws itself.

 1. It's far too complex and redundant -- the scope is too broad.